JohnPhamous/video-computing-group/README.md

 # TODOS

-* Scrolling news that matches what was on the old one
 * Sort publications by year (tabular)
 * Add overview page for research projects
 * Research themes should be initially hidden, clicking on them will expand